-Although the New Jersey Quality Single Accountability Continuum (NJQSAC) was adopted in 2005, there are major changes on the horizon for the 2018-19 school year.
+Although the New Jersey Quality Single Accountability Continuum (NJQSAC) was adopted in 2005, there are major changes on the horizon for this school year.

 The New Jersey Department of Education explains that these changes (effective July 1) are part of a “broader effort to clarify, align and simplify New Jersey’s accountability systems.”
 Driving many of these changes being that many previous indicators were developed prior to PARCC as well as ESSA, and don’t include AchieveNJ in the indicators.

 Here are some ways that QSAC is staying the same, and what’s changing next year:

 In the current version of QSAC graduation rates are based on percent of students who graduated from high school via HSPA and without subgroup considerations.
 Next year, the indicator uses graduation rate of the total student population and all student subgroups.

 The Instruction and Program indicators change all references for NJASK/HSPA to PARCC.
 Since PARCC is being used to measure student growth using Student Growth Percentile for both total population and all subgroups – this change is reflective of what is already happening.

 Lesson planning will still be a part of Instruction and Program as part of the alignment of curriculum and state standards.
 However, the emphasis on providing supervisory feedback on standard-aligned lesson plans has shifted to Personnel Indicator (#6).

 Learn how Stacy Saia uses data visualization for better QSAC meetings: “It made that QSAC meeting amazing, and probably the best one we’ve ever had.”